The Art Of Persuasion: What It Is And How To Practice It

 Will that person gain or lose?
 Is it in their best interest to accept what you bring to the table?

-People who use their fluency of persuasion to scam others typically don't care whether what they're doing is hurting others.
+People who use their mastery of persuasion to scam others typically don't care whether what they're doing is hurting others.
 Often, the people they end up convincing then attempt to convince others of the same thing without understanding that they've been conned.
-To avoid perpetuating the scams of others, it's important to get your facts straight and always stay alert to the possibility of deception.
+To avoid perpetuating others’ scams, it's important to get your facts straight and always stay alert to the possibility of deception.

 So Is Persuasion Good or Bad?